 Business, Management, and Economics: A.A., A.S.

-Students pursing an Associate of Arts (A.A.) or Associate of Science (A.S.) degree in Business, Management and Economics will investigate the world of accounting, business administration, economics, finance, human resources, information systems, international business, labor relations, management, marketing and public administration.
-Students will develop analytical, management, communication and quantitative skills, increase their understanding of economic principles and disciplinary methods and learn about the effective use of information technologies to support career or personal goals and aspirations.
+Students pursuing an Associate of Arts (A.A.) or Associate of Science (A.S.) degree in Business, Management and Economics will develop critical thinking, analytical, management, communication and quantitative skills, increase their understanding of economic principles, social responsibilities, and disciplinary methods and learn about the effective use of information technologies to support career or personal goals and aspirations.

 Program Details